PaycheckCalculatorOnline logo

 How a Paycheck Calculator Works: Step by Step

-A paycheck calculator follows the same sequence that your employer's payroll department uses to process every paycheck.
-Understanding each step helps you verify your pay stub is correct and plan more accurately.
+A paycheck calculator follows the same sequence your employer's payroll department uses to cut every single paycheck.
+Once you understand these steps, you can verify your pay stub yourself — and catch errors when they happen (they do happen).

 Step 1 — Enter Gross Pay

-You enter your annual salary (e.g., $75,000) or your hourly wage (e.g., $25/hr) and your pay frequency (weekly, biweekly, semi-monthly, or monthly).
+You enter your annual salary (say, $75,000) or your hourly wage ($25/hr) and your pay frequency — weekly, biweekly, semi-monthly, or monthly.
 The calculator converts this to a per-period gross amount.
+Biweekly gives you 26 paychecks/year; semi-monthly gives 24.
+That difference matters when you're budgeting.

 Step 2 — Subtract Pre-Tax Deductions